 2020 Update: This video clip is my friend Chad.

 Chad is a very good skater.
 He is doing a nollie bigspin to backside disaster in this clip, which is a trick he has on lock.
 But some times things go wrong, as they did here.
 Imagine this slam without a helmet.
-Head trauma is one of those things like cancer, Covid-19, or bad car accidents--they don't seem "real" until they happen to you or someone you know.
+Head trauma is one of those things like cancer or a bad car accident--they don't seem "real" until they happen to you or someone you know.
 I saw my friend Chad take this gnarly head hit.
 It became real for me.
 I am now wearing a helmet even on 4' ramps.